MIT-SPARK/config_utilities/docs/Parsing.md

 It is also possible to use the same interfaces as in the yaml or ROS case but via aggregate YAML read from the command line.
 To use it, include `parsing/command_line.h`.
 `config_utilities` supports parsing two command line flags:
-  - `--config-utilities-file SOME_FILE_PATH`: Specify a file to load YAML from
+  - `--config-utilities-file SOME_FILE_PATH`: Specify a file to load YAML from.
-  - `--config-utilities-yaml SOME_ARBITRARY_YAML`: Specify YAML directly from the command line
+  - `--config-utilities-yaml SOME_ARBITRARY_YAML`: Specify YAML directly from the command line.

 > **✅ Supports**<br>
 > Note that the `--config-utilities-file` flag allows for a namespace (i.e., `some/custom/ns`) to apply to the file globally.
 This is specified as `--config-utilities-file SOME_FILE@some/custom/ns`.